3 Ways to Collect Phone Numbers to Text Prospects and Customers

 - Analyze the quality of leads coming through — including a phone number field may yield fewer responses, but higher quality leads

-- Consider where you ask for a phone number — a homepage form might be too early to ask but an eBook download form might be perfect
+- Consider where you ask for a phone number — a homepage form might be too early to ask but a demo or trial form might be perfect

 Live-chat conversations are a great way to find out more about your contacts — not just why they are visiting you and what challenges they’re facing, but contact information as well.